What is cruising the Mediterranean like in winter?

-- Weather – the weather can be mild and sunny, but it can also be cold and raining.
+- Weather – the weather can be mild and sunny, but it can also be cold and rainy.
 Some ports will have better weather than others, this is the risk in winter.

 - No sunbathing by the pool – you may get some winter sun, but not bikini weather.

-- Sea can be rough – you can get rough weather in winter, not all the time, again luck of the weather!
+- The sea can be rough – you can get rough weather in winter, but not all the time, again luck with the weather!